lupyuen/lupyuen.github.io/src/plic2.md

 That's because NuttX reserves a bunch of IRQ Numbers for Internal Use.
 (Hence the Offset of 25)

-First we need the IRQ Number for Serial Console...
+Let's figure out the IRQ Number for Serial Console...

 [(PLIC is documented in __C906 User Manual__, Page 74)](https://occ-intl-prod.oss-ap-southeast-1.aliyuncs.com/resource/XuanTie-OpenC906-UserManual.pdf)